ropensci/qualR/README.md

 ## Caveat emptor

-* CETESB QUALAR system describes midnight as 24:00, for that reason the first hour will be `NA`, because the data in CETESB starts at 01:00, and in `qualR` from 00:00.
-For that reason, consider download one day before your study period.
+* CETESB QUALAR system describes midnight as 24:00, and the first hour of each day starts at 1:00. `qualR` transform it to get the time in 00-23 hour notation, for that reason you'll get `NA` at 00:00 of your first downloaded day.
+So, consider download one day before your study period.
 * To pad-out with `NA` when there is a missing date, `qualR` "tricks" the date information, an assume it's on **UTC** (when in reality it's on **"America/Sao_Paulo"** time).
 This avoids problems with merging data frames and also with Daylight saving time (DST) issues.